XaraRoy/Cal-ico/README.md

 2. **Set Up Recurring Events**
    Simplify your planning by setting up recurring events.
 Whether it's daily, weekly, or monthly, Cal-ico makes it easy to automate your routine events, saving you time and effort.

+3. **No data collected or sold**
+   We take your privacy seriously.
+Cal-ico is committed to ensuring your data remains private and secure.
+We do not collect or sell any of your personal information.

+4. **Completly open source**
+   Cal-ico is built on the principles of transparency and collaboration.
+Our entire codebase is open source, which means it's freely accessible for anyone to view, modify, and contribute to.

 ## How to Use

 ### Getting Push Notifications: